legendary-mich/moonpipe/README.md

     return 'mapped_' + val
   }, {
     cache: true, // <------ cache is enabled HERE
-    name: 'bigJohn', // <-- a name that you can use to wipe out the cache in this particular valve (see below) })
+    name: 'bigJohn', // <-- a name that you will refer to when wiping out the cache in this particular valve })
   .queueTap(async (val) => {
     console.log('output:', val)